 I am inspired by the bigger small businesses I see doing the similar things, in fact, this was the main reason I chose to study herbalism with the Chestnut School of Herbal Medicine.
 Being able to support myself doing what I love, while also giving back to the community around me is honestly a driving force behind my desire to run a small business.
 But when I think about what I can do, it's always thought of in the form of future contributions.

 At the time of writing this, I am no where close to being financially independent from my business.
 They say it generally takes 5 years to turn a profit, and I am only 3 years in.
 How can I possibly give back when I am not making a profit?
 When I am spending more money than I am making?
-When i have ot depend on having a side job to support my ability to create my offerings?
-Are making me realize that there is nothing stopping me from making small Just because I can not give as much as I would like, shouldn't stop me from helping at all.
+When I have to depend on having a side job to support my ability to create my offerings?

 I hope this effort helps to inspire other small businesses to do the same.
 I encourage you to meet yourself where you are and really consider what you can do right now, instead of waiting until you can give at your ideal capacity.
 I will be reevaluating my ability to give often as my business continues to grow.